The Wisdom of Wool

 Care of your Woolens

 Wool and silk regenerate in fresh air and do not need to be washed frequently.
 They are long lasting and keep their shape when hand washed.
 We advise washing wool and silk with a mild detergent in warm water without rubbing.
-Rinse with plenty of water of the same temperature.
-After rinsing, wrap the clothing in a towel, squeeze dry and stretch into shape.
+Rinse with plenty of water of the same temperature for washing and rinsing.
+Change of temperatures can cause matting or shrinking.
+After rinsing, wrap the clothing in a towel, roll the towel to remove the excess water from the clothing and stretch into shape.
 If possible dry flat.
 When drying silk clothes avoid long and direct sun; otherwise the fibre gets brittle and loses its firmness.
 The woolens can also be machine washed on gentle or wool cycle in warm water.